ardanlabs/gotraining/topics/go/README.md

 ### Prepare Your Mind

+**Questions**
+* Is your goal to quickly solve problems today and tomorrow or is it to play with tech?
+* Do you care about the legacy you are leaving behind?
+* How do you know when a piece of code smells good or bad?
+* How do you know when you are done with a piece of code?
+* What does integrity mean to you?

 **Somewhere Along The Line**
 * We became impressed with programs that contain large amounts of code.
 * We strived to create large abstractions in our code base.